 ◆ Enhance mental stamina and focus

 Stephanie Brick, WELL AP (#0000000823), is an expert on salutogenic design and implementation in the public sector.
 Ms. Brick blazed the trail for salutogenic design strategies across facilities with innovative, data-driven design solutions to improve health, well-being, productivity, wayfinding, inclusivity, and branding/identity.
 She has led multiple groundbreaking pilots, co-authored new building design guidelines, and is helping shift cultural awareness of facility impact on workforce well-being.
 As an accomplished public speaker, Ms. Brick has lectured on salutogenic design at all scales of platforms, from introductory office trainings to internationally broadcast forums.

 For more information on salutogenic design, the following resources are recommended:

 - WELL Building Standard - notably, the "Background" section of each "Concept" tab/chapter

 Website designed, developed, and maintained by Stephanie Brick Design.

-Decades of scientific and medical research have demonstrated the profound effects of the built environment on human's psychology and physiology.
+Decades of scientific and medical research demonstrate the profound effects of the built environment on human psychology and physiology.
 Leveraging this research, salutogenic and biophilic design strategies have been proven to: